Vegan Norwegian Meatballs (Kjøttkaker Med Brun Saus)

 • ¼ tsp black pepper

-• neutral oil for cooking refined coconut oil or avocado oil works well
+• neutral oil for cooking, refined coconut oil or avocado oil works well

 Beef Gravy/ Brun Saus